heliogabalo/FoI/README.md

 `git help cherry-pick`:
 	'Do not use this option if you are cherry-picking from your private branch' -FoI in this case.
-Well, this is a special 'branch', i'ts a repository that sources files from any given repository, but it is not a canonical branch of any, it is a File of Interest: a bunch of files, that for some reason, they have any interest to remark by itself.
+Well, this is a special 'branch', it's a repository that sources files from any given repository, but it is not a canonical branch of any, it is a File of Interest: a bunch of files, that for some reason, they have any interest to remark by itself.

 Repos like this, can be used as index.
-It's not a repo that anyone will erease; a branch in a delovopement scenario could continue or not.
+It's not a repo that anyone will erase; a branch in a development scenario could continue or not.
 This repository is a kind of place where the owner can drop files of interest.

-It's sostainable without any file; the logs are always there.
+It's sustainable without any file; the logs are always there.
 Git knowledge spokes about this as "git history".
-Wonderfull,
+Wonderful,

 This convention conflicts with lines above, a banned degree and others trains of, can appear from a user perspective.
 Several ways to avoid this conflicts are known on replicating commands as `rpm -q pkg`; a trivial example to query in some way, _what_ and _what not,_ can be do it.
-	>__Note:__ Plese, don't call FoI anything; it's extrange as green dog.
+	>__Note:__ Please, don't call FoI anything; it's estrange as green dog.

 __Warning:__ with file backups, this technique of hard-linking files is a process silently dangerous, you should not link any file.bak or the state of the file will change without notice.

-### Bitacora files
+### 4. Bitacora files
-### LICENSE files
+### 5. LICENSE files
-### README files
+### 6. README files
-### Git ignores
+### 7. Git ignores